Breadcrumb

 Obligation not to Represent University’s Position on Legislative, Political, or Other Matters

-According to the policy on Use of University Name (OM II-33), faculty members may use their university title for identification purposes so long as use of the title does not imply the individual is speaking or acting on behalf of the university.
+According to the policy on Use of University Name (PM II-33), faculty members may use their university title for identification purposes so long as use of the title does not imply the individual is speaking or acting on behalf of the university.
 For example, a UI faculty member may sign a petition and add the identifier "Professor, College of Pharmacy, University of Iowa."
-Where use of the university title would imply that the faculty member is expressing the university’s viewpoint or position – for instance, where the faculty member has an administrative role – use of the title is not appropriate unless the university has adopted such a position and the faculty member is representing that position in an official capacity.
+However, where use of the university title would imply that the faculty member is expressing the university’s viewpoint or position – for instance, where the faculty member has an administrative role – use of the title is not appropriate unless the university has adopted such a position and the faculty member is representing that position in an official capacity.

 Use of University Name or Letterhead when Expressing Opinions to Elected Officials

-The Use of University Name policy (OM II-33) prohibits the use of university letterhead for non-university correspondence to elected officials or others, explaining, "The use of University letterhead for that purpose is potentially confusing to elected officials because it implies that the writer is speaking on behalf of the University."
+The Use of University Name policy (PM II-33) prohibits the use of university letterhead for non-university correspondence to elected officials or others, explaining, "the use of university letterhead for that purpose is potentially confusing to elected officials because it implies that the writer is speaking on behalf of the university."

-The policy on Use of University Resources (OM II-32.7) states that, "University resources, including the University's electronic address (email, web) shall not be used for 1) personal political activities, including directly or indirectly participating in, or intervening in, any political campaign on behalf of or in opposition to any candidate for elective office, or for 2) lobbying of public officials.
+The policy on Use of University Resources (PM II-32.7) states that, "University resources, including the university's electronic address (email, web) shall not be used for 1) personal political activities, including directly or indirectly participating in, or intervening in, any political campaign on behalf or in opposition to any candidate for elective office, or for 2) lobbying of public officials.
 For purposes of this policy, ‘lobbying’ does not include individual faculty or staff sharing or providing information or opinions with public officials on matters of policy within their areas of expertise."

-Where a faculty member is permitted to use the uiowa.edu email account – for instance, where the faculty member is using the account to share or provide information within the faculty member’s area of expertise as described above -- appropriate steps nevertheless should be taken to avoid any inference that the communication connotes official university authorization or endorsement of the message (OM II-19).
+Where a faculty member is permitted to use the uiowa.edu email account – for instance, when the faculty member is using the account to share or provide information within the faculty member’s area of expertise as described above – appropriate steps should be taken to avoid any inference that the communication connotes official university authorization or endorsement of the message (PM II-19).
 A statement such as the following is not required, but could be used for clarification: "Unless explicitly stated otherwise, the views expressed herein are not the views of the university or any college or other unit thereof.
 Rather, they are the personal views of the sender of this email.
 Any use of the title of the sender’s position at the University of Iowa is for identification purposes only."

 Right to Contact Legislators about Bills Involving Topics on which the Faculty Member is a Content Expert

-As noted above, the Use of University Resources policy (OM III-32.7) clarifies as follows the distinction between "lobbying" and other communication with public officials regarding policy matters: "University resources, including the University's electronic address (email, web) shall not be used for... lobbying of public officials.
-For purposes of this policy, ’lobbying’ does not include individual faculty sharing or providing information or opinions with public officials on matters of policy within their areas of expertise."
+As noted above, the Use of University Resources policy (PM II-32.7) clarifies the distinction between prohibited personal "lobbying" and permissible professional communication with public officials regarding policy matters: "For purposes of this policy, ’lobbying’ does not include individual faculty... sharing or providing information or opinions with public officials on matters of policy within their areas of expertise."

 There are times when the UI is directly involved in the legislative process and may have taken a formal position on a particular bill.
 Faculty are encouraged to contact the UI Office of Governmental Affairs for information before contacting members of the legislature about legislative issues.